Bunk Beds with Mattresses

 - Perhaps design is more important to you?
-If so, you might favour a traditional design with no desk or storage features rather than a modern one that has them.
+If so, you might favour a traditional design with no desk or storage features rather than a modern one with them.

 These are all examples of aspects that could influence your decision.
 Thinking carefully about them will enable you to choose the right bed for your young ones.

-Kids aren’t always as gentle as adults are with furniture, so you’ve got to make sure the bunk beds can withstand the harsh treatment they could come in for from the little ones.
+Kids aren’t always as gentle as adults are with furniture, so you’ve got to make sure the bunk beds can withstand the harsh treatment they could get from the little ones.
 The furniture in the room must be durable.
-If you can give the bunk bed in the store a shake, do so and then see what happens (other than provoke an angry stare from the shop assistant, potentially).
+If you can give the bunk bed in the store a shake, then see what happens (other than provoke an angry stare from the shop assistant, potentially).

 Check the accessibility

-You’ve got to think, too, about how the children are going to climb in and out of bed.
+You’ve got to think about how the children will climb in and out of bed.
 Can they do so comfortably?
 Do they need stairs or ladders?
 Will the ladders get in the way?
 You don’t want your children to trip up on them or have an accident.

 What about the guard rails?
 Are they obstructing the children as they get into bed?
 Please don’t remove them without speaking to the retailer first for advice.